amanwin/Model-Selection/README.md

 ![title](image/Bias_variance.png)

 Although, in practice, we often cannot have a low bias and low variance model.
 As the model complexity goes up, the bias reduces while the variance increases, hence the trade-off.

+### Regularization
+Having established that we need to find the right balance between model bias and variance, or simplicity and complexity, we need tools which can reduce or increase the complexity.
+In this segment, we will learn regularization methods which are used to keep an eye on model complexity.

+Regularization is the process of deliberately simplifying models to achieve the correct balance between keeping the model simple and yet not too naive.
+Recall that there are a few objective ways of measuring simplicity - choice of simpler functions, lesser number of model parameters, using lower degree polynomials, etc.